Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Introduction

-In this work, we study the detection of compromised accounts using semantic analysis of text and propose a novel general semantic analysis framework based on the observation that a regular user's textual output will differ from an attacker's textual output.
-As a specific implementation of the framework, for a user account under consideration, we model the user's and attacker's language as two smoothed multinomial probability distributions that are estimated using the textual output of the user and attacker, respectively.
+Our key observation is that a regular user's textual output will differ from an attacker's textual output.
+We thus propose a general framework for detecting compromised accounts based on semantic analysis of the incoherence in the text stream.
+This is complementary with the existing work in the sense that our framework can lead to highly interpretable novel features that can be added to any existing machine learning-based detection method to improve its accuracy and explainability.
+As a specific implementation of the framework, we model the user's and attacker's language as two smoothed multinomial probability distributions that are estimated using the textual output of the user and attacker, respectively.
 We use a similarity measure between probability distributions as indicators that an account is being compromised.
-Even though we do not know the begin and end of an account takeover, our method leverages the fact that the average difference for random account begin and end dates will be higher for compromised accounts, compared to benign accounts.
-Using features derived from the similarity measure, we train a classifier that can reliably detect compromised accounts.
+Even though we do not know the start and the end of an account takeover, our method leverages the fact that the average difference for random account begin and end dates will be higher for compromised accounts, compared to benign accounts.

-We further formalize this problem in a threat model and utilize this model to simulate account takeovers in our dataset, to compare an implementation of the proposed framework\footnote{The code is available at: \url{https://github.com/dom-s/comp-account-detect}} to other approaches.
-In our experiments we find that the proposed method outperforms general text classification models and two state-of-the-art approaches for compromised account detection.
-To show real-world applicability, we find evidence that non-artificially compromised accounts can be detected when the algorithm is trained on simulated data.
+Evaluation of such a detection task is challenging due to the inevitable concern of user privacy, making it nearly impossible to have a publicly available real world data set.
+Following other work in this domain~\cite{gupta2013modeling,DBLP:journals/tifs/RuanWWJ16,DBLP:conf/enic/TrangJR15,vandam2019you}, we propose a simulation-based evaluation method and use such a method to study the effectiveness of the proposed semantic analysis method.
+Specifically, we formalize this problem in a threat model and utilize this model to simulate account takeovers in our dataset, to compare an implementation of the proposed framework\footnote{The code is available at: \url{https://github.com/dom-s/comp-account-detect}.} to other approaches.

+Our evaluation results show that the proposed incoherence-based features are highly effective for detecting compromised accounts and can be combined with other features to improve detection accuracy and enhance explainability.
+We further show that when the proposed method is trained on simulated data, it can detect non-artificially compromised accounts from real world data set.
+Since training on simulated data requires no human effort, the proposed method can be immediately adopted by a social media company to potentially enhance their compromised account detector.